 General Elections shall ordinarily be held around 20th January each year.
 However, under exceptional situations, the Senate may postpone it for a maximum period of one month.

-The Election Council shall conduct Mid-term elections annually for the following Members of the Senate, who shall officiate until the Senate hands over charge:
+The Election Commission shall conduct Mid-term elections annually for the following Members of the Senate, who shall officiate until the Senate hands over charge:

 Senator BT/BS, 1st Year